J.D. 1974, University of Michigan

 M.A.
 1974, University of Michigan

 B.A.
 1971, University of Michigan

-Patricia D. White is the University of Miami School of Law's eleventh dean.
+Patricia D. White is a Professor of Law and was the University of Miami School of Law's eleventh dean from 2009-2019.
 Her legal career spans over four decades as an attorney and educator.
 She was the first woman law school dean in Arizona and the longest serving one in the history of Arizona State University’s Sandra Day O’Connor College of Law.
 Her prominence in the field of legal education has led to her being recognized as one of the most influential and innovative people in legal education by National Jurist magazine in 2016, 2015, 2014, 2013 and in the 2012 ranking she was named the top woman on the list.

 White received degrees in philosophy and law (B.A.
 1971, J.D.
 1974, M.A.
 1974) from the University of Michigan.
 While attending law school, she was also a graduate student in philosophy and an associate editor of the law review.
 She began her legal practice in Washington, D.C., at Steptoe & Johnson and then moved to Caplin & Drysdale.
 Georgetown University Law hired White onto the faculty in 1979, and in 1988 she joined her alma mater, the University of Michigan.
 While at Michigan, she was of counsel to the Detroit firm Bodman, Longley & Dahling, and served for a year as tax advisor to the Economic Study Committee of Major League Baseball.
 In 1994, she joined the law faculty at the University of Utah, and was of counsel to Parsons, Behle & Latimer.
 She is a member of the bars of the District of Columbia, Michigan, and Utah, and is an elected Fellow of the American College of Tax Counsel.